 As part of the state-prescribed review, the City is conducting a thorough environmental analysis, which includes a comprehensive look at potential traffic impacts and ways of addressing potential issues.
 We are very confident that the existing infrastructure already in place for an IKEA store – and which was built by IKEA to accommodate our previous plan – will help minimize any impact of customer access and flow to the proposed store.
 The existing infrastructure includes three dedicated left turn lanes from Hacienda to Martinelli, two dedicated left turn lanes from Martinelli into the proposed site, and two dedicated right turns from Martinelli to Hacienda to feed into the ramp for I-580.
 We also look forward to hearing other potential suggestions for easing flow on Hacienda and Martinelli.

 Q. What size store is IKEA proposing for this Dublin location?
-IKEA Dublin would be approximately 378,000 square feet in order to accommodate approximately 50 different room settings, three model home interiors, a supervised children’s play area, as well as an IKEA restaurant.
-However, much of the store’s size is actually for a self-serve furniture area where products are displayed and inventoried on-site for customers to take home on day of purchase.
+After hearing community feedback, we have revised the IKEA Dublin store design to be smaller than our original proposal.
+The revised plan now proposes a store totaling a maximum of approximately 340,000 square feet, which is a decrease from a potential 377,000 square feet.
+This plan accommodates approximately 50 different room settings, three model home interiors, a supervised children’s play area, as well as an IKEA restaurant.
+Much of the store’s size is actually for a self-serve furniture area where products are displayed and inventoried on-site for customers to take home on day of purchase.

 Q. If IKEA is successful obtaining city approvals, how long will it take to open once construction begins?
 It could take approximately 15-18 months to open the store once construction has begun.

 Q. When could the proposed IKEA Dublin be open?
-While an exact store opening date has not yet been determined and the city approval process has only just begun, we would hope to open IKEA Dublin in Spring 2019.
+While an exact store opening date has not yet been determined and the city approval process has only just begun, we would hope to open IKEA Dublin in Summer 2020.

 Q. What would be the hours of operation for the proposed IKEA Dublin?
 The proposed hours for an IKEA Dublin would be 10am – 9pm, Monday through Saturday, and 10am – 8pm on Sunday.